 COIDA budgets its operating income and expenses each year.
-COIDA's primary source of income is generated through lease payments on buildings it owns at 18 Stadium Circle and in the Oneonta Business Park, interest income on loans and fees for services including sale/leaseback agreements.
+COIDA's primary source of income is generated through grants, lease payments on buildings it owns at 18 Stadium Circle and in the Oneonta Business Park, interest income on loans and fees for services including sale/leaseback agreements.

-Expenses for COIDA comprise mostly of general agency operations including development of and maintenance for the Oneonta Business Park, professional service fees, staff and leased office space.
+Expenses for COIDA comprise mostly of general agency operations including development of the Richfield Springs Business Park, development of and maintenance for the Oneonta Business Park, professional service fees, staff and leased office space.